New National Restrictions from 5th November 2020

 ‘Rule of Six’

-Venues following COVID-19 secure guidelines (such as restaurants, pubs and shops) can continue to host more than six people in total, but no-one should visit in a group of greater than six – unless those people all live together or are in the same support bubble.
-One crucial change here is that the group of six can be made up of six individuals rather than limiting to two households.
+Venues following COVID-19 secure guidelines (such as restaurants, pubs and shops) can continue to host more than six people in total from medium risk areas, but no-one should visit in a group of greater than six – unless those people all live together or are in the same support bubble.
+The group of six can be made up of six individuals rather than limiting to two households.

 - Where everyone lives together OR is in the same support bubble